School Struggles and Your Child: Expert Tips

 A: You know your child best.
 If you don’t understand or agree with a diagnosis, a second expert opinion can help clarify your child’s situation or find a different way forward.
 It can confirm a diagnosis, offer a better explanation, fine tune your child’s treatment plan or explore more options for your child.
 Seeking a second opinion is a common and reasonable way to advocate for your child.
 Mental health professionals provide these services routinely and a good provider does not mind that a second opinion is sought.

-Drs.
-Bartolini and Winnick encourage all parents to remember that with proper guidance and treatment, most school concerns are manageable so that children can enjoy happy and productive student years.
+Dr. Bartolini encourages all parents to remember that with proper guidance and treatment, most school concerns are manageable so that children can enjoy happy and productive student years.